HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Systematic search of strong lenses

 \subsection{Discussion on the CNN training}

-The final version of the CNN from Sect.~\ref{ssec:training} is selected from a range of networks with different architectures, after testing the impact of the training set content.
-To identify the optimal network, we compare scores assigned to the 16 known test lenses and require low false positive rates by examining $gri$ cutouts of the few hundred galaxies with highest scores $p_{\rm CNN}$.
-Overall, different choices of positive and negative examples have much stronger impact than changes in the CNN architecture.
+The final version of the CNN from Sect.~\ref{ssec:training} was selected from a range of networks with different architectures, after testing the impact of the training set content.
+To identify the optimal network, we compared scores assigned to the 16 known test lenses and required low false positive rates by examining $gri$ cutouts of the few hundred galaxies with highest scores $p_{\rm CNN}$.
+Overall, different choices of positive and negative examples had much stronger impact, inducing variations in the number of good lens candidates from visual inspection by a factor of $\gtrsim$10 due to the network learning different features, while changes in the CNN architecture only offered slight improvements.

-The sets of negative examples tested include: (1) random PS1 sources drawn from the pre-selection in Sect.~\ref{ssec:presel}; (2) typical LRGs selected as in \citet{eisenstein01}, mostly less massive than LRGs in mocks; (3) high-mass LRGs similar to those used in Sect.~\ref{sec:simu}; (4) a combination of LRGs, face-on spirals, and random sources (varying the fractions of LRGs and contaminants).
-Scores on the MasterLens systems from CNNs using sets (1) and (4) are comparable to those in Fig.~\ref{fig:testnet}, but introduce an overwhelming number of $\gtrsim$400\,000 galaxies with $p_{\rm CNN}>0.5$ and $\gtrsim$250\,000 with $p_{\rm CNN}>0.9$ implying high false positive rates, and are ruled out.
-Other sets of positive examples are tested by (1) modifying the $\theta_{\rm E}$ lower limit, and (2) suppressing the artificial boost in arc brightness to get more realistic lens/source flux ratios.
-Both CNNs trained on fainter arcs, more strongly blended with the lens significantly reduce the fraction of genuine lens examples with scores $p_{\rm CNN} \sim 1$ and are also discarded.
+The sets of negative examples tested include: (1) random PS1 sources drawn from the preselection in Sect.~\ref{ssec:presel}; (2) typical LRGs selected as in \citet{eisenstein01}, mostly less massive than LRGs in mocks; (3) high-mass LRGs similar to those used in Sect.~\ref{sec:simu}; (4) a combination of LRGs, face-on spirals, and random sources (varying the fractions of LRGs and contaminants).
+Scores on the MasterLens systems from CNNs using sets (1) and (4) were comparable to those in Fig.~\ref{fig:testnet}, but introduced an overwhelming number of $\gtrsim$400\,000 galaxies with $p_{\rm CNN}>0.5$ and $\gtrsim$250\,000 with $p_{\rm CNN}>0.9$ implying high false positive rates, and were ruled out.
+Other sets of positive examples were tested by (1) modifying the $\theta_{\rm E}$ lower limit, and (2) suppressing the artificial boost in arc brightness to get more realistic lens over source flux ratios.
+Both CNNs trained on fainter arcs, more strongly blended with the lens significantly reduced the fraction of genuine lens examples with scores $p_{\rm CNN} \sim 1$ and were also discarded.